What credit cards can you get with a 700 credit score?

 Reducing your credit utilization ratio will raise your score.
 That means paying down your credit card balances so they make up a small percentage of your overall available credit.
 To quickly determine your current ratio, check out Bankrate’s credit utilization ratio calculator.

-“Just because a lender says you can borrow a certain amount, does not mean that you should,” Sechrist said.
+“Just because a lender says you can borrow a certain amount, does not mean that you should,” says Sechrist.
 “You should keep your utilization rates under 35 percent.
 For example, if your monthly credit card limit is $10,000, then you’d want your balance to be under $3,500 at all times.”

-Another way to lower your credit utilization ratio, even if you pay your entire balance every month, is to make your payment early or make an extra payment in the middle of the month, Rossman said.
+Another way to lower your credit utilization ratio, even if you pay your entire balance every month, Rossman adds, is to make your payment early or make an extra payment in the middle of the month.

-“Even if you pay your bills in full, you still might have a high credit ratio,” Rossman said.
+“Even if you pay your bills in full, you still might have a high credit utilization ratio,” says Rossman.
 “Your balance is reported on the statement date, so bring your balance down before the statement comes out.”

-While it may be tempting to close credit cards you’re not using, think twice—especially if there’s no annual fee, Sechrist said.
+While it may be tempting to close credit cards you’re not using, think twice—especially if there’s no annual fee, says Sechrist.
 Those cards can help keep your credit utilization ratio low, and if you’ve had them a long time, help you maintain a long length of credit history.

 700 no longer above average, even in the pandemic